Last updated on 25 March 2021

 If you don’t have a player in a position on a given day, or the player in the position does not play in a MLB game that day, it won’t deduct a game played from the limit.

-Your team’s pitching staff is limited to 525 innings pitched (IP) across all starters and relievers over the season, which is Yahoo’s default limit for the shortened season.
+Your team’s pitching staff is limited to a total number of innings pitched (IP) across all starters and relievers over the season.
 If it reaches that limit before the season ends, you will no longer score points in the pitching categories going forward.

 All managers are able to see the position limits in terms of games played (offence) and innings pitched in the league settings, plus at the bottom of the roster page it indicates how much of each limit has been used so far.